 The Nord Stage 3’s new Oscillator section features 5 oscillator categories: Classic, Wave, Formant, Sample and brand new Super Wave (S-wave).

 The sampler gives you the possibility to play pre-recorded sounds.
 You can also download samples from the manufacturer’s website (or other websites), and it is even possible to load your own samples when you install special software on your computer.

-Via the buttons below, you can check the prices on amazon.com:
+Via the button below, you can check the prices of the Nord Stage 3 (and carrying bag and other accesories) on samash.com:

-The Roland RD800, Nord Electro 5 and Nord Stage 3 compared:
+The Roland RD2000, Nord Electro 6 and Nord Stage 3 compared: